shuai-xu/flink/docs/dev/table/streaming/temporal_tables.md

 Pounds      108
 {% endhighlight %}

-In Flink, *Temporal Tables* only support to keep the current version of the table, so that they can only be queried at processing time.
+In Flink, *temporal tables* only support keeping the current version of the table, so that they can only be queried at processing time.

 ## Temporal Table Functions

-In order to access the data in a temporal table, one must pass a [time attribute](time_attributes.html) that determines the version of the table that will be returned.
+In order to access the data in a temporal table, one must pass a [time attribute](time_attributes.html) that determines the version of the returned table.
 Flink uses the SQL syntax of [table functions](../udfs.html#table-functions) to provide a way to express it.

-Once defined, a *Temporal Table Function* takes a single time argument `timeAttribute` and returns a set of rows.
-This set contains the latest versions of the rows for all of the existing primary keys with respect to the given time attribute.
+Once defined, a *temporal table function* takes in a single time argument `timeAttribute` and returns a set of rows.
+This set contains the latest versions of the rows for all existing primary keys with respect to the given time attribute.

-Assuming that we defined a temporal table function `Rates(timeAttribute)` based on `RatesHistory` table, we could query such a function in the following way:
+Assuming that we define a temporal table function `Rates(timeAttribute)` based on `RatesHistory` table, we can query such a function in the following way:

 {% highlight sql %}
 SELECT * FROM Rates('10:15');